mala14/fmcm/README.md

 - Add and edit admin/Moderators/Users.
 - Add customers.
 - Update case info.
 - Send email to customers.
+- Store and view emails.
 - Dashboard with graphs for case statistics.
 - Create email templates.
 - My page with open cases assigned to logged in system user.